How do I boost graphics and frame speed for GTA 5?

-Once you’ve decided to mod, all you need to do is install your mods of choice, and that’s it.
-You now know how to mod GTA 5.
+Once you’ve decided to mod, all you need to do is install your mods of choice.
+And that’s it - now you know how to mod GTA 5.

 What are the best GTA 5 mods?

 There are a ton of mods available for GTA 5 on PC, many of which can be found at GTA5-Mods.com.
-Some will provide graphics improvements while others deliver new character models, vehicles, and weapons.
+Some provide graphics improvements while others deliver new character models, vehicles, and weapons.